What BACP Accreditation Means and Why It Matters Right Now

 Two adjoining building façades in contrasting neutral tones, suggesting clarity and distinction.

-This doesn’t automatically mean therapy is unsafe.
-Many practitioners work ethically and competently.
-But it does mean that the responsibility often falls on clients to understand what safeguards are in place.
+This does not mean therapy is unsafe.
+It does mean clients benefit from understanding what professional safeguards are in place.

-Accreditation with the British Association for Counselling and Psychotherapy is one way those safeguards are demonstrated.
+Accreditation through the British Association for Counselling and Psychotherapy (BACP) is one way practitioners demonstrate professional accountability.

 What accreditation does not mean

-• A therapist is the “right” fit for every person
+• The therapist will be right for every person

 • Whether the therapist’s way of working makes sense to you